mechash/Opti-MC-MServer/Server-End-Installation.md

      java -Xms512M -Xmx3000M -jar forge-1.12.2-14.23.5.2860.jar nogui
   ```

-> Note : Each time we execute this command for running the forge modded server it will usually take upto 8 to 15 min to fully start
+> Note : Each time we execute this command to run the forge modded server, it will usually take up to 8 to 15 minutes to fully start.

 You should get something similar when the server is up and running without any major issues